 University of Rochester

 - Department of Computer Science Tuition Support: The DCS may offer partial tuition discounts to qualified MS students.
 However, it does not offer full scholarships or teaching assistantships.

 - MS in Data Science Scholarships: The Goergen Institute for Data Science offers a select number of scholarships to qualified candidates in the MS in Data Science program.

 - Simon School of Business Scholarships: Simon, which offers the MS in Business Analytics, awards scholarships to more than 60% of incoming MS students.
 Awards range from $5,000 to full tuition.
-This aid includes the Meliora Scholarship (100% tuition) and Partner School Scholarships with undergraduate institutions.

 Data Science Events in New York

 Data Science Meetups & Communities in New York